-Spring Session: March 14, 2019, Lawton (location to be determined)
+Spring Session: March 14, 2019, Cameron University, Lawton

 Description: Participants will learn how to write AT in the IEP, summarize the AT Implementation process, compare and contrast AT across disabilities, and identify funding resources for acquisition of AT.
 Afternoon breakout sessions will offer educators opportunities to see and try devices in the categories of their choosing.

 Oklahoma ABLE Tech is the Statewide Assistive Technology Act Program whose mission is serving Oklahomans with disabilities.
 ABLE Tech offers educational resources and training programs to Pre-K through 12th grade educators and related service providers through a contract with the Oklahoma State Department of Education.
 To learn more, visit our homepage here on this site.

 Join us for a webinar on Wednesday, Oct.
 3 from 3:00-3:45 to learn about an ABLE Tech collaboration that provides free smoke alarms and alert equipment for individuals with disabilities.
 Program Manager, Milissa Gofourth will explain what equipment is provided, as well as the application and installation processes.